marwantarek01/AWS-TF-2tierApp/README.md

     ```

 ## sg
- This module creates security groups for the alb , webservers and database
+ This module creates security groups for the alb , web servers and database

 - Inputs